openmusic-project/openmusic-project.github.io/openmusic/doc/om-manual/EvalModes.md

 To reset the box to its initial state, press `b` again.

 Duplication doesn't affect the state of a box that was set on a specific evaluation mode : the copy will have the same parameters and will be on the same mode as the master.

-References :

-Contents :
+## Contents :

   * [OpenMusic Documentation](OM-Documentation)
   * [OM User Manual](OM-User-Manual)